open/close all folders

-- Agatha Christie wrote of a spy who was behind enemy lines and managed to find a really crucial piece of information but had no way of passing it on, so in the end he sacrificed himself, committing a series of murders and getting convicted — it seemed like random acts of violence but those who knew he was a spy figured that the victims' personal data was used as a code.
+- In one book, she wrote of a spy who was behind enemy lines and managed to find a really crucial piece of information but had no way of passing it on, so in the end he sacrificed himself, committing a series of murders and getting convicted — it seemed like random acts of violence but those who knew he was a spy figured that the victims' personal data was used as a code.

 - In John Twelve Hawks' (a pseudonym) The Fourth Realm trilogy, this is how the Harlequins communicate with each other and with Travelers.
 They leave graffiti or other notes in public places that have easily detectable second meanings decodable only by other Harlequins or Travelers.